 The beauty of this new penalty is that it gives a greater level of protection for migrants from employers who have exploited employees in the past.
 However, this may not encourage workers to come forward and report current exploitation.
 Whilst the migrant will be able to work out the term of their visa with the non-compliant employer, they will not be able to continue to work for them after that.
 If the period left to a visa’s expiry is short, the migrant worker may opt to continue to work for the non-compliant employer to gain a further work visa first, potentially extending the time they are at risk.
 There is also the risk that a migrant will think that reporting such abuses will end their employment immediately, and cut short their ability to remain in New Zealand.

 The threat of a stand down should prove to be an effective deterrent to regular employers of migrant workers.
 This regime places a brighter spotlight on a business’s need to comply strictly with its obligations if you are currently (or plan to be) an employer of migrant workers.
-If you need assistance with any element of your compliance, contact Michelle Urquhart or Shima Grice.
+If you need assistance with any element of your employment law compliance, contact Michelle Urquhart or Shima Grice.